Jiyuan-Tan/Jiyuan-Tan.github.io/cv.md

 - Use the technique of implicit filtering to increase robustness of algorithm under noises.
 - Combine coordinate search to increase efficiency. -->

-### Stochastic Proximal Point Algorithm with Variance Reduction
+### Zero-Order Optimization
-<p align = "right"> 1.2022 – 5.2022</p>
+<p align = "right"> 7.2022 -- 7.2023 </p>

-_Research Intern, supervised by [Prof. Qi Deng](https://sime.sufe.edu.cn/5b/8d/c10575a154509/page.htm)_
+_Research Intern, supervised by [Prof. Yinyu Ye](https://web.stanford.edu/~yyye/)_
-- Propose a stochastic proximal point algorithm  with variance reduction for $\ell_2 $ regularized problems, which contains the SDCA algorithm as a special case.
+- Lead a group of three to develop a derivative-free solver for nonlinear constrained optimization in ANSI C. Code available [here](https://github.com/COPT-Public/SOLNP)
-- Analyze the convergence rate of the proposed algorithm for both convex functions and weakly convex functions.
+- Use the technique of implicit filtering to increase robustness of algorithm under noises.
-- Discover that in some situations, proximal algorithms with negative step size have a better convergence rate.
+- Combine coordinate search to increase efficiency.

 ### Equilibrium Learning in Offline Markov Game
 <p align = "right"> 1.2021 – 6.2021</p>